 The seasons are changing right before our eyes, and what better way to jump into fall than with some recommendations on a few of our fall wine favorites.

 The wine connoisseur would call these “transitional wines” because the air is starting to get crisp yet it’s not truly cold yet.
-You can hold off on the heavy reds and the mulled spice wines for now, but you might want to switch from your summer Pinot Grigios and Sauvignon Blancs to some cooler weather wines.
+You can hold off on the heavy reds and the mulled spice wines for now, but you might want to switch from your summer Pinot Grigios and Sauvignon Blancs to some cooler weather autumn wines.